samaltaa/samaltaa/README.md

 ## 🚀 About Me

-I'm a passionate frontend develope and computer vision enthusiast 🤖 with a love for exploring the fascinating world of image processing.
+I'm a passionate frontend developer and computer vision enthusiast 🤖 with a love for exploring the fascinating world of image processing.
 When I'm not diving into lines of code, you can find me indulging in my linguistic interests, as I'm fluent in a variety of languages:

 - Mandarin 🀄
 - Español 🌮